abigailojeda/Roll-a-ball-Unity/README.md

 The game has two levels that can be selected in a menu, and consists of collecting obstacles to score points.

+## 🤩 in addition to the tutorial...

+1. OnJump event so that the ball can jump to catch obstacles.
+2. A second level with a more complicated scenario.
+3. Un menú para seleccionar el nivel que quieres jugar.

 ## 💾 Download the project

 Create a folder for the project and run